 But this fiction mixes in Lijah, Nate, and Shel.

 Yes, short names do make them sound undignified at times.
 And they’re okay with that.

-Although Elijah has not discussed helicopters or syringes, “munchies” and “certifiable” did slip into early drafts.
+Although I knew enough not to let Elijah discuss helicopters or syringes, I did let “munchies” and “certifiable” slip into early drafts.

 Beatrix Potter (1910)?
 “Oh, do let’s.”

-- Jane Austen (1811 AD)?
+Jane Austen (1811 AD)?
 “It is a truth universally acknowledged….”

 King James (1611 AD)?
 “I am sore distressed….”